Charlotte of Prussia, Alexandra Feodorovna, Empress of All Russia

 When Alexander I told Alexandra and Nicholas that they were to be Emperor and Empress, they were taken aback.
 Nicholas wrote, describing his feelings, “My wife and I remained in a position which I can liken only to the sensation that would strike a man if he were going calmly along a comfortable road sown with flowers and with marvelous scenery on all sides when, suddenly, an abyss yawns wide beneath his feet, and an irresistible force draws him into it, without allowing him to step back or turn aside.”

 On December 1, 1825, 47-year-old Alexander I, Emperor of All Russia died from typhus, not in St. Petersburg, but in Taganrog, Russia.
-Because of his wife’s health issues, Alexander and Elizabeth Alexeievna had been living in a warmer climate, in the city of Taganrog, Russia by the Sea of Azov, 1155 miles/1,858 km from St. Petersburg.
+Because of his wife’s health issues, Alexander and Elizabeth Alexeievna had been living in a warmer climate in Taganrog, Russia by the Sea of Azov, 1155 miles/1,858 km from St. Petersburg.
 The secrecy of the decision to replace Konstantin with Nicholas as heir to the throne backfired.
-Only three men, apart from Alexander himself, were aware of his decision, and none of them was present in the Winter Palace when the news of Alexander’s death reached Saint Petersburg on December 9, 1825.
+Only three men, apart from the deceased Alexander I, were aware of his decision, and none of them was present in the Winter Palace when the news of Alexander’s death reached Saint Petersburg on December 9, 1825.

 Nicholas I, Emperor of All Russia; Credit – Wikipedia